Techgrounds-Cloud-9/cloud-9-Atalla90/04_Python_1/Python bonus.md

 print('the number is' + 20)
 ~~~

-Fixed code: the ingteger 20 should be a string in order for it to be incremented with another string.
+Fixed code: the ingteger 20 should be a string in order for it to be concatenated with another string.

 ~~~
 print('the number is ' + '20')